Ann Schutt-AinéAnn’s bio

 Dr. Schutt-Ainé is an obstetrician/gynecologist and Chief Medical Officer for Planned Parenthood Gulf Coast (PPGC).
 Prior to joining PPGC, Dr. Schutt-Ainé spent several years at Planned Parenthood affiliates in Pennsylvania and California.
 Since the fall of 2008, she has been an Assistant Professor at the Baylor College of Medicine, Department of Obstetrics and Gynecology where she is involved in direct patient care as well as resident and medical student education.
 In her role as educator, she brought the first Ryan Residency Program in Abortion and Family Planning to the state of Texas.
 Dr. Schutt-Ainé is a graduate of Harvard Medical School and completed her residency at Magee-Womens Hospital in Pittsburgh.
 She is a member of the American College of Obstetricians and Gynecologists, the National Medical Association and the Society of Academic Specialists in General Obstetrics and Gynecology.

 Ms. Barnes is a leading voice in the international movement for sexual and reproductive health and rights and has over 30 years of management experience in the for-profit and non-profit sectors.
 From 2010 to 2015, she served as President and CEO of EngenderHealth, an international non-profit organization supporting delivery of sexual and reproductive health services with over 600 employees.
 Prior to holding this position, she was CEO and President of the Elizabeth Glaser Pediatric AIDS Foundation.
 From 2009-2011 Barnes was a member of the UN agency and CDC working group on sexual violence against girls.
-Before entering the non-project sector, she worked for over 20 years in investment management and corporate finance.
+Before entering the non-profit sector, she worked for over 20 years in investment management and corporate finance.
 Barnes is a former Peace Corps volunteer.
-She is Vice Chair of the Board of IPPFWHR and Chair of their Finance and Audit Committee.
-She also serves as a member of the Board of Directors of Ipas.
+She is Chair of Fòs Feminista's Board and a member of their Governance Committee.
+She also serves as a member of the Board of Ipas.
 She holds a Masters of Business Administration from Fordham University.

 Dr. Brown is an international health specialist, with extensive experience in the health needs of low-income countries.
 His principal areas of expertise are in reproductive health and AIDS prevention.
 Brown served most recently as Director of Health Equity at the Rockefeller Foundation.
 He served as Special Advisor in Population to the President of the Canadian International Development Agency, and helped establish Canada’s development assistance program in population and reproductive health.
 Previously, he served as Director of Population and Health Sciences at the International Development Research Centre in Ottawa, and as Vice President of International Programs at the Population Council, New York, a position he held for over 20 years.
 Brown received an M.D. from the University of Toronto, and a Masters degree in Public Health from Harvard University.
 He has worked in Haiti, Tunisia and Morocco.